 Asst Professor, Electrical and Computer Engineering

-Digital and analog Very large-scale integration (VLSI) circuits and architecture for machine learning and signal processing algorithms by leveraging emerging computing paradigms including in-memory / in-sensor / neuromorphic computing
+Digital and analog Very Large-Scale Integration (VLSI) circuit, architecture, and system for machine learning and signal processing algorithms based on emerging computing paradigms